Tools & Resources for Research

 We support improvements to existing infrastructure, interoperability, standardization, and accessibility among systems used by scientists and research contributors.

-Our science work aims to accelerate the pace of progress.
+Our work aims to accelerate the pace of scientific progress.
 Part of that is making sure researchers have access to reliable information and sustainable open source infrastructure.
 We support platforms where researchers can quickly and openly disseminate methods, tools, preprints (scientific papers published prior to peer review), and other research outputs.
 We also partner with organizations contributing to the infrastructure underlying open science and serving the needs of communities around the world.

 Essential Open Source Software for Science